awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 ### Allow connections from Neon

-You need to allow connections to your AlloyDB Postgres instance from Neon.
+You need to allow connections to your AlloyDB LangChaininstance from Neon.
 To do this in your AlloyDB instance:

 1. In the Google Cloud console, navigate to your [AlloyDB Clusters](https://console.cloud.google.com/alloydb/clusters) page and select your **Primary instance** to open the **Overview** page.
 2. Scroll down to the **Instances in your cluster** section.